-PUBLISHED 4May2019: If you’re like most people, the hot water in your home is heated inside a tank that looks nice on the outside, but is probably disgusting on the inside.
+UPDATED 11Sep2020 + video below: If you’re like most people, the hot water in your home is heated inside a tank that looks nice on the outside, but is probably disgusting on the inside.
 Unless your water heater is brand new, the bright, white exterior probably encloses a steel tank that’s black, ugly and filled with sediment.
 The whole situation is the quintessential definition of the white-washed tomb, and even super-diligent people I know don’t seem to realize where their water travels on its way to the shower or kitchen sink.
 The gunk you see below is one of two reasons every homeowner should know about flushing their water heater.

 Vinegar is a safe, effective and inexpensive acid that dissolves waterborne mineral deposits quickly and easily.
 It’s very effective for cleaning kettles, and it works just as well on water heaters, too.
 The only hitch is getting the vinegar into the tank after the initial flushing, and this involves becoming familiar with something called a sacrificial anode rod.